bem/bem-bl/blocks-desktop/b-layout-table/b-layout-table.en.md

-﻿`b-layout-table` block — is a 100%-width table for making a layout.
+`b-layout-table` block — is a 100%-width table for making a layout.

-This block has a bemhtml template that gives a table, its rows and cells with all the attribute nodes needed.
+This block has a `bemhtml` template that gives a table, its rows and cells with all the attribute nodes needed.

 Cells of the block can be either `cell` or `gap` elements.
-`cell` element is to contain a content and `gap` element is to set some space betwen cells.
+A `cell` element is to contain a content and `gap` element is to set some space betwen cells.

 Let's look at **bemjson** input data of the block: